The Delivery System That Collapsed at 15 Clients (And the Scale-Test Protocol I Now Run Before Every Growth Phase)

 Problem 1: “It works now, it’ll work at 2X.”

-My system worked for 8 clients.
-Broke at 15.
-Math said it should work to 20.
+What happened: My system worked for 8 clients, broke at 15.

 Problem 2: “I’ll just work harder.”

-Doesn’t scale.
-You have finite hours.
+Why it fails: Doesn’t scale; you have finite hours.

 Problem 3: “I’ll hire someone to help.”